wadmiraal/wadmiraal.net/src/_posts/2014-07-22-write-testable-code-in-drupal-part-1.markdown

 ## Faster Tests

-We can, of course, use *UnitTestCases*, which *do not* set up a Drupal environment.
-The problem with these, is that the hook system is unusable, as well as the theme layer, the menu callbacks and more.
-Because we usually heavily depend on the Drupal framework, writing *UnitTestCases* is often impractical, as much of our module will just stop working without it.
+We can, of course, use *DrupalUnitTestCases*, which *do not* set up a Drupal environment.
+The problem with these, is that the hook system is unusable, as well as the theme layer, the form API and more.
+Because we usually heavily depend on the Drupal framework, writing *DrupalUnitTestCases* is often impractical, as much of our module will just stop working without it.

 Or is it ?

-## Past Solutions, But Why I Don't Use Them
+### Past Solutions But Why I Don't Use Them

 There have been [many](https://www.drupal.org/node/466972) [tips](http://www.jacobsingh.name/content/test-driven-development-drupal-possible) in the past on how to tweak your system to speed up tests.

 However, these solutions tackle the problem from the wrong angle.
 Some try fixing the system by running the database in memory, tweaking the system architecture to squeeze out more performance, etc. This is complex and hard to reproduce across different development machines.
-Others try to "cheat" by using "dirty" test environments: instead of setting up a new Drupal install for each test, they use the same one across tests.
+Others try to &ldquo;cheat&rdquo; by using &ldquo;dirty&rdquo; test environments: instead of setting up a new Drupal install for each test, they use the same one across tests.
 This is much faster, but error-prone: you could very well be chasing bugs in failing tests that simply would not occur in a clean environment.

-## Another Way
+### Another Way

 I've been using another way for some time now, which focuses on writing highly modular and specialized code and functions.
-I have even used PHPUnit for some of these modules, so I can run my tests in a [Git `pre-commit` hook](/lore/2014/07/14/how-git-hooks-made-me-a-better-and-more-lovable-developer/), even though there's no Drupal environment set up (which is still required for running *UnitTestCases*).
+I have even used [PHPUnit](http://phpunit.de) for some of these modules, instead of Drupal's in-house Testing framework (previously called Simpletest).
+This allows me to run my tests in a [Git pre-commit hook](/lore/2014/07/14/how-git-hooks-made-me-a-better-and-more-lovable-developer/), even though there's no Drupal environment set up (which is still required for running *DrupalUnitTestCases*).

 In the next part, I'll discuss the theory behind this.
+It all begins with me learning Haskell.